GeotrekCE/Geotrek-admin/docs/advanced-configuration/feedback-report-settings.rst

 A system is in place to compensate for such failures.
 If a request to Suricate API fails, it is stored in the database and resent a few hours later.
 In case of a long term loss of connection, Django commands are available for an administrator to run some connection tests and resend stored information once connection is recovered.

 For technical documentation refer to `this ressource <https://geotrek.ecrins-parcnational.fr/ressources/technique/2023-02-Geotrek-Suricate-configuration.pdf>`_.

-You can find the same detailled explanation on the workflow in `this article in french <https://makina-corpus.com/geotrek/gestion-territoires-naturels-geotrek-traitement-signalements-suricate>`_.

 - Set your settings in ``custom.py`` :